 So what’s the way out? – English to French translation.
 Superprof to the rescue!
 We've investigated all manner of translator software, as well as sites that do human translations.

 Even though there are some challenges with English to French translation, it doesn’t mean that none are good enough for you.
-Below are a handful of English to French translators that produces outstanding results.
+Below are a handful of English to French translators that produce outstanding results.

 May we put forth a few selections?